NoraCodes/nora.codes/content/post/fedidict_ux_design_part_1.md

 - Fedidict
 - Programming
 - Rust
+description: My first stab at defining the user experience for my federated dictionary software.
 ---

 _This is the first of several posts on the design of my current ActivityPub-enabled